-- Put the ham, egg, celery and onion into a blender or food processor (season with a bit of fresh black pepper)
+- Put 1 1/2 pounds boneless cooked ham, diced, 1 hard-boiled egg, 1 stalk celery, roughly chopped and 2 teaspoons finely chopped onion into a blender or food processor (season with a bit of fresh black pepper)

 - Then stir in minced ham mixture.

 - Cover and chill.
-I chilled it for several hours, it definitely gets better as it chills for a while.
+I prefer to chill it for several hours.
+It definitely gets better as it chills for a while.

 - Serve with assorted crackers and/or soft rolls.

 - This ham salad is perfect for that leftover holiday ham.
 I set about making my own version of a ham salad that combines all of my favorite flavors.
 I used a small boneless cooked ham.